ProfessionalsJarrett R. Hoffman

 - Qualcomm in connection with a $130 billion unsolicited offer from Broadcom and its acquisition of Atheros Communications for $3.2 billion;

-- CBS in its proposed $40 billion merger with Viacom;
+- CBS in its $40 billion merger with Viacom;

-- IBM in its $34 billion acquisition of Red Hat;
+- IBM in its $34 billion acquisition of Red Hat, and its proposed sale of the Sales Performance Management Solutions business;

 - Honeywell in the spin-off of its turbochargers business, Garrett Motion Inc.;